kripaj98/tswd-portfolio-templates/final-project-part-one.md

 ## Emotional journey of Memorial:
 Exploration of the emotions people experience when visiting memorials: grief, catharsis, solidarity, more as an emotional map overlapped while moving across different spaces (over a movement diagram).

-Categorising them into 3 categories of architecture; color, scale and proportion, elements and materiality and drawing connections with the emotions evoked.
+Categorising them into 3 parts; architecture; color, scale and proportion, elements and materiality and drawing connections with the emotions evoked.
 For eg.:

    1. Space and Scale:
    _How the size of a memorial can evoke feelings of awe, humility, or isolation.
 Like the large scale of the Vietnam Veterans Memorial creates a sense of reverence and solemnity._